Using our state-of-art hyperbaric chamber, Duke experts provide hyperbaric oxygen therapy to treat patients suffering from conditions such as:

 There is no “one size fits all” medical evaluation for individuals planning participation in adventure sports.
 Clients who might otherwise be prohibited from diving or high altitude climbing may wish to have an expert assessment of their medical status and its implications for extreme environmental exposure.

-The physicians at Duke Dive Medicine are world renown in this field and the Duke Center for Hyperbaric Medicine and Environmental Physiology is equipped to simulate trial exposures to almost any environmental condition (under exercise, and immersion if required), while fully monitoring subjects for their safety, as well as for the diagnostic information it might provide.
+The physicians at Duke Dive Medicine are world renown in this field and are equipped to simulate trial exposures to almost any environmental condition (under exercise, and immersion if required), while fully monitoring subjects for their safety, as well as for the diagnostic information it might provide.

 Learn more about Duke Dive Medicine.